Sairyss/backend-best-practices/README.md

 Software security is the application of techniques that allow to mitigate and protect software systems from vulnerabilities and malicious attacks.

-Software security is a large and complex discipline so we will not cover it in details here.
+Software security is a large and complex discipline, so we will not cover it in details here.

-Instead here are some generic recommendations to ensure at least basic level of security:
+Instead, here are some generic recommendations to ensure at least basic level of security:

 - Ensure [secure coding](https://en.wikipedia.org/wiki/Secure_coding) practices
 - Validate all inputs and requests.